-Long story very short; I wasted a lot of time, personal relations got a little sour, and now it also seems like I won’t get paid what I was promised.
+Long story very short; I was sitting in Kyoto wasting my time, personal relations got a little sour for other reasons not mentioned here, and now it also seems like I won’t get paid what I was promised.
 “You’ll get the money as soon as…”, “I sent the money…”, “It’s on its way…”, “You should have it soon…”.
 And soon 3 months have past… I did everything more or less for free because I looked at it as helping a friend, so it wasn’t even that much money, but when you don’t have anything, still it would have made a big difference.

 So, I missed a lot of time that I should have spent on my Finnmark documentary instead.
 It’s almost done editing, and the biggest thing missing now is animations here and there, and that’s going to take some time because I decided to do them by myself.
 I just can’t afford to pay for it.
 Impossible.